Vieques, Puerto Rico: European colonial period

 The island also received considerable attention as a possible colony from Scotland, and after numerous attempts to buy the island proved unsuccessful, the Scottish fleet, en route to Darien in 1698, made landfall and took possession of the island in the name of the Company of Scotland Trading to Africa and The Indies.
 Scottish sovereignty of the island proved short-lived, as a Danish ship arrived shortly afterward and claimed the island.
-From 1689 to 1693 the island was controlled by Brandenburg-Prussia as Krabbeninsel (German for crab island) where the English name Crab Island came from.
+From 1689 to 1693, the island was controlled by Brandenburg-Prussia as Krabbeninsel (German crab island), where the English name Crab Island came from.
+Brandenburg-Prussia had been given a trade outpost on the Danish island of St. Thomas and occupied Krabbeninsel without Spanish consent as a satellite outpost and would return it to Spain due to the impracticability of defending the small outpost.

 United States control

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States conducted its first census of Puerto Rico finding that the population of Vieques was 6,642 (but this included 704 residents from a nearby island, Culebra).

 In the 1920s and 1930s, the sugar industry, on which Vieques was dependent, went into decline due to falling prices and industrial unrest.
 Many locals were forced to move to mainland Puerto Rico or Saint Croix to look for work.

 In 1941, while Europe was in the midst of World War II, the United States Navy purchased or seized almost eighty percent of Vieques as an extension to the Roosevelt Roads Naval Station nearby on the Puerto Rican mainland.
 It is said that the original purpose of the base (never implemented) was to provide a safe haven for the British fleet and the British royal family should Great Britain fall to Nazi Germany.
 This assertion does not match U.S. Navy documents and the obvious fact that Canada's Halifax harbor would have been a more likely fallback position for the British fleet, with British King George VI already reigning as King of Canada.
 The base was however seen as the Atlantic's counterpart of Pearl Harbor in the Pacific due to its strategic location.
 The Naval Station at Roosevelt Roads was a perfect location to defend the strategic approaches to the Panama Canal.